-The school's 30 iPads are found in the Computing co-ordinator's classroom and each class has been allocated a slot during the week in which to use them.
+The school's 60 iPads are found in the classroom's and each class has been allocated a slot during the week in which to use them.
 Any additional use must be booked via the co-ordinator.
 As well as this network the school has projectors and interactive whiteboards in each teaching classroom, scanners, digital cameras, controllable robots etc.